-In the course of developing our products, we engaged commercial strategy and marketing consultants and communicated directly with care providers to understand the needs of potential customers and to assess product feature preferences.
-Surgeons, operating room managers, sales representatives and hospital decision-makers identified a number of characteristics deemed desirable, including that a product is:
+While developing our products, we engaged commercial strategy and marketing consultants and communicated directly with care providers to understand the needs of potential customers and to assess product feature preferences.

+Surgeons, operating room managers, sales representatives and hospital decision-makers identified several characteristics deemed desirable, including that a product is:

 - reliable;

-- · able to protect the wounds in tissues and organs where used;
+- able to protect the wounds in tissues and organs where used;

 - laparoscopic friendly;

 - easily handled and applied;

 - able to promote a clear field of vision and not obstruct view;

 - sufficiently flowable;

 - non-sticky (to tissue or equipment);

 - permits normal healing;

-- agnostic to the presence of antithrombotic medications (blood thinners) to whether the patient has bleeding abnormalities;
+- agnostic to the presence of antithrombotic medications ("blood thinners") to whether the patient has bleeding abnormalities;

 - non-toxic; and

 - not sourced from human or other animal blood or tissue components.